„A magic dwells in each beginning,

 Friday, 25th January 2019 from 06:30 a.m. to 09:00 a.m.

 Weinzettl inn, Quergasse 20, 7143 Apetlon, Austria

-Please bring your registration confirmation when you pick up your starter pack!
+Please bring your registration confirmation and your ID-Card (or Copy) when you pick up your starter pack!

 Starter packs (and free Early Bird gifts) are only handed out at the mentioned locations and on the respective dates.
 Sending them by mail before, during or after these dates is unfortunately not possible.
 Starter packs and Caps that aren’t been picked up will be adapted by us and handed over to a charity organization.